 What is an irrevocable letter of credit at sight?

-How to get an Irrevocable letter of credit?
+How to get an irrevocable letter of credit?

-Specifications for irrevocable letters of credit
+Specifications for irrevocable letters of credit:

-- It cannot be changed and amended.
+- It cannot be changed or amended.

 - These are authenticated and transferred through SWIFT.

 - This comes with greater security and quicker payments.